Issa Rae and Yvonne Orji's Real-Life Friendship Will Make You Want to Call Your Bestie - E! Online

 Before Insecure's 2016 premiere, Issa convinced HBO execs to cast Yvonne—who at that point in her career had never acted—as her character's partner in crime and confidante.
 Despite the pair's onscreen chemistry, what blossomed behind the camera was a friendship built on trust, honesty and cheering each other on every step of the way.

-Both Issa and Yvonne have so much to celebrate going into next Sunday's Emmys.
-Insecure's titular star and creator is nominated for Outstanding Lead Actress in a Comedy Series, while Yvonne earned her first Emmy nod for Outstanding Supporting Actress.
-The show is also up for Outstanding Comedy Series.
+Both Issa and Yvonne have so much to celebrate going into this coming Sunday's 2021 MTV Movie & TV Awards.
+Insecure's titular star and creator is nominated for Best Comedic Performance, a fitting accolade as the series heads into its fifth and final season.

 Issa and Yvonne's greatest accomplishment, however, is the bond they've built off screen.

-Proof that they're friendship goals is in our gallery below:
+Need further proof that they're friendship goals?
+You'll find it in our gallery below: